TrevourGuild/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+UseRouteMatch is useful when useing the route element.
+It allows you to acces its match data.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is what programmers use to make user fill out forms.
+It allows the programmer check if the information provided by the user is correct.
+For example, when a user enters a password form validation will check the amount of characters to see if the password is secure enough.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a methodology used in the software develoupment lifecycle to test the functionality and performance of an application under product like circumstances and to replicate live settings.
+This helps a programmer see that their programs are running correctly and efficiently.

 ## Instructions